mernst/uwisdom/Programs.md

 To find all files not containing a string: "-L foo".
 This works with grep and ag, etc.
 For rg: --files-without-matches

+To turn off screensavers in Gnome:

+ 1. Click on the little foot in the lower left Programs->Settings->Desktop->Screensaver
+ 2. Select 'No Screensaver' in the list in the upper left
+ 3. Click 'OK'

 <!--